Nature in the Literary Imagination

 Through selective study of the Bible, the Koran, Shakespeare, the Romantic poets, American transcendentalists, indigenous authors, contemporary eco-writers, and Integral Ecologists, we explore how humans have described and interacted with nature over the years in different parts of the world.
 How and why does literature imagine nature?
-This course does NOT focus on the narrative structure of long novels like my Major Twentieth Century Writers course but rather the aesthetics of language, the descriptions of nature, and the explicit and implicit claims embedded in the matrix of literary art.
+This course focuses on the aesthetics of language, the descriptions of nature, and the explicit and implicit claims embedded in the matrix of literary art.
 We compare poetic with literary non-fiction scientific writing on the environment, as we speculate on what ecoliterature teaches us about our planet now, in the past, and hopefully in the future.

 1) To improve reading and writing skills, focusing on literary analysis and eco-journalism and/or nature poetry.